 In addition, your guide can benefit from a reminder to residents to write down phone numbers and contact information for their power and heat providers, who are the right people to contact for energy emergencies.

 Many people with your guide might be unprepared for the season, especially since many local preparedness guides are online, and therefore hard to access once the power goes out.
-To give them a head start, providing the basic materials needed for a kit will help them prepare and find the right items right before a storm hits.
+To give them a head start, providing the necessary materials needed for a kit will help them prepare and find the right items right before a storm hits.

-Having a well-designed and well-informed pocket map will not only save lives, but also help your city cope with winter challenges.
+Having a well-designed and well-informed pocket map will not only save lives but also help your city cope with winter challenges.
 To learn more about how we can help you develop a map for your city, contact us.